TGSAI/mdio-python/docs/template_registry.md

 - **Thread Safety**: All operations are thread-safe using locks
 - **Case Insensitive**: Template names are normalized to lowercase
 - **Global Access**: Convenient global functions for common operations
-- **Testing Support**: Reset functionality for clean test isolation
+- **Advanced Support**: Reset functionality for environment re-usability.

 ## Usage